tnkshuuhei/HatsEligibilityModules/README.md

 1. Fork the project
 2. Install [Foundry](https://book.getfoundry.sh/getting-started/installation)
 3. To compile the contracts, run `forge build`
-4. To test, run `forge test`.
+4. To test, run `pnpm test`.
 The tests require a private key and a valid mainnet rpc API KEY.
 A .env.example file is provided.